Delete search term

 German as a Foreign/Second Language

-In the professorship of German as a Foreign/Second Language, we conduct research on the interaction between applied linguistics, literacy and language didactics.
-For example, we investigate how adult migrants acquire a foreign or second language.
-This enables us to identify which challenges are associated with language learning and what language support concepts are most effective for which target groups and in what contexts.
-Such knowledge acts as a catalyst for advancing research because it makes theories on language acquisition for different groups of learners and for specific communication domains more concrete and develops them further.
-In a world of increasing mobility and migration, this knowledge also helps to empower people by enabling them to use language to participate more fully in their professional and social lives and to act more independently.
-It facilitates effective communication as a basis for collaboration, innovation and negotiating values, and it supports the development of language skills as a prerequisite for accessing education.
+In the professorship of German as a Foreign/Second Language, we conduct research on the interaction between literacy and language didactics.
+For example, we investigate how adult migrants acquire German as a foreign or second language.
+This enables us to identify which challenges are associated with language learning, which language teaching and language learning concepts are most effective for which target groups and in which contexts, and how we can evaluate language and communication skills fairly.
+Such knowledge acts as a catalyst for advancing research.
+This is because it makes the theories and assumptions of language teaching and language learning research more concrete for different groups of learners and for specific communication domains and develops them further.
+However, in a world of increasing mobility and migration, this knowledge also helps in practice to empower people by enabling them to use language to participate more fully in education and in their professional and social lives and to act more independently.
+In doing so, it facilitates effective communication as a basis for collaboration, innovation and negotiating values.

 In focus